 In addition, U.S. federal and even county-level authorities have implemented ad hoc anti-antiquities trade policies in which civil forfeiture is used to seize objects that are assumed to be “stolen” without proof of the circumstances.
 U.S. courts have been willing to accept a foreign nation’s patrimony law to define an object as“stolen” under US law.
 Authorities have utilized state laws not specifically designed for cultural property matters by adopting the terms of foreign patrimony laws that deem objects as stolen from ownership by the foreign state.

-In New York City, the art capital of the United States, an Assistant District Attorney for the County of New York, Matthew Bogdanos, has recently raised the stakes for collectors, auction houses, and art dealers even higher with a series of seizures of antiquities that were not recently looted, but have been in private collections for many decades.
+In New York City, the art capital of the United States, an Assistant District Attorney for the County of New York, Matthew Bogdanos, has recently raised the stakes for collectors, auction houses, and art dealers with seizures of antiquities that were not recently looted, but have been in private collections for many decades.
 (See New York District Attorney Goes After Art Collections, Cultural Property News, Feb.
-11, 2018) While a number of cases are pending, a string of seizures using a state law regulating pawnbrokers have resulted in agreements to forfeit very valuable antiquities.
+11, 2018) A string of seizures using a state law regulating pawnbrokers have resulted in agreements to forfeit very valuable antiquities.
 The New York District Attorney’s office relies on the same national patrimony laws that are litigated in NSPA cases to establish that the cultural property seized under the NY pawnbroker’s law is actually stolen.
 Since a court would not determine the validity of a foreign state’s ownership claims until well along in a court case, both the costs of defending against such charges and the potential damage to an owner’s reputation are high.
 Under these circumstances, civil forfeiture has become “a third theory of liability.”[ix]

 A number of legal scholars have criticized the McClain/Schultz doctrine as poor public policy, arguing that objects covered by a foreign patrimony law are not really owned by the nation and that recognition of such ownership rights greatly decreases the availability of objects for both private collectors and museums in the United States.
 Proponents of McClain/Schultz doctrine argue that patrimony laws are an effective means of reducing incentives to purchase undocumented antiquities because they deny title to the finder.
 Given that the vast majority of antiquities are undocumented, this argument can amount to a general assertion that the market in antiquities should not exist.